Call Today! Free Immediate Response (818) 781-1570

 Pitchess Motion

 Part of the disclosure obtained may be the names and contact information of other witnesses who have had negative interactions with the officer(s) in the past.
-These witnesses may be called at a hearing on a motion to suppress, or at trial to impeach the officer(s) credibility.
+These witnesses may be called at a hearing on a motion to suppress or at trial to impeach the officer's credibility.

-Aggressive litigation of the discovery in a criminal case prior to trial is one of the hallmarks of effective representation which, unfortunately, many criminal defendants are denied due to financial and logistical realities.
+Aggressive litigation of the discovery in a criminal case prior to trial is one of the hallmarks of effective representation, which, unfortunately, many criminal defendants are denied due to financial and logistical realities.

-Contact our Los Angeles Criminal Lawyers
+Los Angeles Criminal Lawyers

 A criminal defense lawyer's tool in Superior Court is to file a Pitchess Motion, when misconduct against an officer is alleged by the defendant, to have the trial court review the officer's background - to determine if there have been prior complaints and to find possible defense witnesses who may have also had a run-in with the same police officer.

-Our law firm employed this strategy in a drug case where an arresting police officer claimed to have obtained consent from my client to search his car (who denied providing it) and the court ordered the disclosure of three prior complaining witnesses who also claimed the officer falsely claimed to have obtained consent to search them.
+Our law firm employed this strategy in a drug case where an arresting police officer claimed to have obtained consent from my client to search his car (who denied providing it), and the court ordered the disclosure of three prior complaining witnesses who also claimed the officer falsely claimed to have obtained consent to search them.
+Contact us to review your case and legal options.

 Related Content